 Ohio Putative Father Registry

 We get a lot of questions about Ohio’s Putative Father Registry and it’s important to understand how Ohio handles the rights of unmarried men in adoption.
 A putative father is a legal term used to describe an unmarried man who may be the biological father of a child, but who has not had paternity established according to state law.
 Many states, including Ohio, have a ‘putative father registry’ for men to voluntarily indicate their intention to establish paternity.
-A putative father must sign up with the registry within a very specific time frame (in Ohio, it’s no later than 30 days after birth) in order to be notified about an adoption involving the child.
+A putative father must sign up with the registry within a very specific time frame in order to be notified about an adoption involving the child.
 Read about Ohio’s putative father laws here and here, and explore different laws in other states here.